ct2c/teligem/README.markdown

 # RAILS SECRETS

-Add to your config/secrets.yml.
-Don't forget to add it to .gitignore
+Add to your config/secrets.yml (don't forget to add it to .gitignore)

-development
   telikey: "your-telipass-key"

 ## USAGE

-To check if the payment really comes from the Telipass website, just call call:
+To check if the payment really comes from the Telipass website, set your params and just call call:

+  params = {
+    security_code: params[:security_code],
-  security_check(params[:security_code], params[:enduser_ip], params[:ntu])
+    enduser_ip: params[:enduser_ip],
+    ntu: params[:ntu]
+  }

+  Telipass.new.security_check(params)

 It will return true if the payment really comes from Telipass, otherwise it will return false.